Concept Paper · v15 Web Edition · April 2026

 Table 4: Propellant Fractions by Propulsion System (10-day Jupiter)

 Figure 6.
 Propellant mass fractions for a 10-day Earth–Jupiter brachistochrone transfer across propulsion technologies.
 Chemical and nuclear thermal systems require propellant fractions exceeding 95%, rendering the mission infeasible.
 D–T fusion with thermal exhaust spans a wide range (60–97%) depending on assumptions about thermal conversion efficiency.
-The p-¹¹B directed exhaust architecture proposed in this paper estimates 28–31%, below the operational difficulty threshold.
+The p-¹¹B directed exhaust architecture proposed in this paper spans roughly 30–42% across ψ = 0.7–0.3.
 Only antimatter propulsion (~2%) offers superior performance, but requires fuel that does not exist in macroscopic quantities.

 5. What This Paper Does Not Establish